Catskill Park: Temporary Commission and the Master Plan

-The 1990s
+1990s

-Another Adirondack innovation that advocates for the Catskills wanted to copy was the construction of an Interpretive Center, that would educate visitors about the park and its purpose, as a focus for regional tourism.
-In fits and starts, this project was begun and pursued under the administration of Gov. Mario Cuomo.
-A site was found on Route 28 near the hamlet of Mount Tremper.
+Advocates for the Catskills wanted to build an Interpretive Center, that would educate visitors about the park and its purpose, as a focus for regional tourism.
+This project was begun and pursued under the administration of Governor Mario Cuomo.
+A site was found on New York State Route 28 near the hamlet of Mount Tremper.
 It was cleared and roads were built to facilitate the eventual building.
 The Palisades Interstate Park Commission was to operate it (to get around the restrictions of Article 14) and the New York–New Jersey Trail Conference made plans to route the Long Path past it.

-However, in 1995 a new governor, George Pataki took over, and after some consideration decided to put the project on hold citing financial considerations.
+George Pataki, who had been elected governor in 1995, decided to put the project on hold citing financial considerations.
 The site, locally referred to as the "road to nowhere," was maintained, but had little to do except stop and picnic and follow the short nature trail that has been cut through the nearby woods.

 Finishing the project was a cornerstone recommendation of DEC's 1999 Public Access Plan, which again followed an Adirondack lead and proposed ways to increase public knowledge and awareness of the Park's resources.
 Some were implemented (such as improving and extending the trail system, which occurred later that year when a trail across Mill Brook Ridge was completed as part of the Finger Lakes Trail, linking the trail network on the lesser peaks in the Delaware County section of the park with the long-established system in Ulster and Greene counties), some have not been.

 Also in 1999, Governor Pataki designated most of the summits of the High Peaks as Bird Conservation Areas, in recognition of the importance of their boreal forests as summer habitat for Bicknell's thrush, only recently declared to be a separate species.
 It was the first such designation within either Forest Preserve, and the Adirondacks would this time be the one to follow suit a few years later.

-The Master Plan update
+Master Plan update

 In 2003, DEC released its long-awaited draft update to the Master Plan.
 It would designate more of the wild forest areas as wilderness and establish some more rules for the use of wilderness, such as limits on group size.

 The most controversial aspect, however, was its decision to limit mountain biking to designated trails and ban them from wilderness areas.
 While this had been done everywhere else where wilderness protection existed, mountain bikers and their organizations have lobbied hard for an exception, arguing that bicycles are not machines and do not deserve to be banned from use of the wilderness.

-This remains unresolved at the moment.
 DEC missed its target date of 2004, to coincide with the park's centennial celebrations, for the release of the final version.
 The revised master plan was adopted in August 2008.

-Completing The Catskill Interpretive Center

-The Interpretive Center project was later completed and unveiled on July 1, 2015.
+The Interpretive Center project was completed and unveiled on July 1, 2015.
+A nature trail opened near the center in 2016.